eclipse-tractusx/bpdm/README.md

 ### Pull Secrets

-Private container registries my require authentication in order to be accessed.
+Private container registries may require authentication in order to be accessed.
 In this case the Helm deployment needs to be given pull secrets to pull the image from such a registry.
 Pull secrets are specified in the values.yaml like so:

 ```yaml